 Tibet overland tour is designed for those who prefer to soak in the sights by driving around.
 This tour gives you an opportunity to discover the real Tibet.
 From the bustling old cities to the ancient villages and settlements, you get to observe Tibetan lifestyle at close quarters.

+This overland tour connects two old capital cities, Lhasa in Tibet and Kathmandu in Nepal.
+The tour begins in Lhasa and ends in Kathmandu.
 Tibet, which boasts of spectacular mountain scenery and a rich cultural heritage, is a place worth visiting.
 As you drive across the Tibetan plateau, you will be expertly guided around all the Tibetan monasteries, temples, monuments and important tourist sites by expert local Tibetan guide.
 In Lhasa you explore the Potala Palace, Sera Monastery, Norbulingka, Jokhang Temple, Drepung Monastery and the busy Barkhor Square.

 You will be met at Gonggar Airport by your Tibetan guide.
 After immigration formalities, you will be driven to Lhasa (3650 meters).
 It takes around 45 minutes to reach the old city.
 After checking in at your hotel, you are advised to take rest and take it easy.
 Drink plenty of fluids and let your body get used to Lhasa’s high altitude.
 Note: There is no program arranged for today. .